earthlingemma/earthlingemma/_posts/2019-08-25-double-choc-zucchini-cookie.md

     6. Bake for 10 to 12 minutes or until firm on the outside.

 ---
 What's the only thing better than double chocolate cookies?
 Double chocolate cookies with vegetables in them!
-Soft and fudgy and not too sweet, these cookie/muffin hybrids make a delicious afternoon snack, indulgent breakfast, or a satisfying after dinner treat.
+Soft and fudgy and not too sweet, these vegan cookie/muffin hybrids make a delicious afternoon snack, indulgent breakfast, or a satisfying after dinner treat.